-For several of the courses below, a large number of points is required to assure enrollment.
+Some of the courses below require a large number of points to secure enrollment.
+We recommend that you consult with a neuroscience advisor early and often regarding course selection issues; do not attempt to sign up for courses without assistance.
 Although the Neuroscience advisors will never be able to tell you exactly how many points will be required to guarantee a spot in a given course in any given year, they can tell you how many points have been required in previous years.
-Consult with a neuroscience advisor early and often regarding course selection issues; do not attempt to sign up for courses without assistance.

 This is the Neuroscience Program